-Your landlord must protect your deposit
+Most landlords must protect your deposit

-Your landlord should carry out certain kinds of repairs
+Your landlord must carry out most repairs

 This means that problems with the roof, chimneys, walls, guttering and drains are the responsibility of the landlord.
 Landlords are also responsible for keeping the equipment for supplying water, gas and electricity in safe working order.

 Your landlord must meet safety standards